 Research

-Areas of Interest
+Core Areas of Research

 1. Channels and transporters as regulators of excitability in the inner ear